-- On the All Data Search (and Advanced Facility Search), the Clear All link was implemented, allowing users to remove all of their selections from the form at once.
+- On the All Media Programs Facility Search (and Advanced Facility Search), the Clear All link was implemented, allowing users to remove all of their selections from the form at once.

 - On the facility search results page, the map formerly did not zoom in on facilities that were located outside of the continental U.S. Now the map centers as appropriate on Alaska, Hawaii, and U.S. territories.

 - Clean Air Act Emissions Inventory System and Greenhouse Gas Reporting Tool ID numbers were added to the Detailed Facility Report.

 First Set of Enhancements Released

 On December 6, several features were added to ECHO, including access to program-specific data on the facility search results page.

 - Facility search results Customize Columns option includes many additional columns of data, including air, water, and waste-specific counts of inspections and actions.